-Your boss wants you to listen attentively (not just when he speaks).
+Your boss wants you to listen attentively (not just when they speak).
 Good listening is critical for building trust, within a team and without.
 So whether it’s with your boss, a colleague, a customer, partner or vendor, take the cotton out of your ears!

 If we were playing baseball, good listening would be first base.
 To hit a home run, first you need to listen, because there’s no home-run that doesn’t pass through first-base and then remember, act, and follow through.
 Your listening skills are the foundation for the home run.